Authentication With Magic Links

 • Turn on “Passwordless Login” under the “Security” tab of the application configuration:

 • Add a user and register them with your application.
-Make sure you register a valid email address
+Make sure you register a valid email address or phone number

 To use this option: